mysteryx93/HanumanInstituteApps/README.md

 # Hanuman Institute Apps

-These apps were built for my personal needs, and made available for everyone.
+This is a suite of audio/video tools built for my personal needs, and made available for everyone.

+They were developed using cutting-edge programming practices, and I wrote a tutorial on [How to Build Modern Cross-Platform Apps with .NET](https://github.com/mysteryx93/Modern.Net-Tutorial).
+I also had to develop several core components, including [HanumanInstitute.MvvmDialogs](https://github.com/mysteryx93/HanumanInstitute.MvvmDialogs/) and [MediaPlayerUI.NET](https://github.com/mysteryx93/MediaPlayerUI.NET).

 Supports Windows, Linux and MacOS.
+Possibly Android and iOS in the future.

 ### 432Hz Player: Plays music in 432Hz